Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 \subsection{Hamiltonian Monte Carlo}

 Hamiltonian Monte Carlo (HMC) is an auxiliary variable MCMC algorithm that uses the gradient of the log posterior to inform an efficient Markov proposal kernel.
-Inspired by Hamiltonian dynamics, HMC augments the posterior distribution with a ``momentum'' variable for each target parameter, framing the task of proposing the next state of the Markov chain as that of simulating Hamiltonian motion of an object along a high-dimensional surface.
+Inspired by Hamiltonian dynamics, HMC augments the posterior distribution with a ``momentum'' variable for each target parameter, framing the task of proposing the next state as that of simulating Hamiltonian motion of an object along a high-dimensional surface.

-An HMC chain consists of a sequence of snapshots of the object sliding along a high-dimensional surface (without friction).
-The object's momentum is randomly refreshed each time a snapshot is taken, thus resulting in a sequence of stochastic draws.
-By using the negative log posterior as the energy function to inform its Hamiltonian motion, HMC provides larger step sizes that nevertheless maintain high Metropolis-Hastings acceptance rates.
+An HMC chain consists of a sequence of snapshots of an object sliding along the frictionless surface.
+The object's momentum is randomly refreshed after each snapshot, thus resulting in a sequence of stochastic draws.
+By using the negative log posterior as the energy function to inform its motion, HMC provides large step sizes that nevertheless maintain high Metropolis-Hastings acceptance rates.
 Moreover, these ratios have closed forms due to the properties of Hamiltonian dynamics (namely reversibility and volume preservation).
 The algorithm is thus efficient for exploring high-dimensional posteriors.

+General implementations of HMC have recently gained traction in the literature for fitting LPMs within large hierarchical models \citep{linderman2016bayesian, salter2017latent}.
+In this work, we will develop an HMC algorithm that is specifically tooled for inference in LPMs.
 We now provide a description of HMC, placing emphasis on the components relevant to the development of our algorithm for the LPM.
-For more detailed reviews of the theory and practice of MCMC, \cite{neal2011mcmc} or \cite{betancourt2017conceptual} are fantastic references.
+For more detailed reviews of the theory and practice of MCMC, see \cite{neal2011mcmc} or \cite{betancourt2017conceptual}.

+Consider a target density $p(Z)$ that is differentiable with respect to its real-valued arguments $Z \in \mathbb{R}^d$.
+HMC targets an augmented version of this density $p(Z, U) = p(Z) q(U)$ where $U \in \mathbb{R}^d$ is a vector of auxiliary momentum variables---each corresponding to an entry in $Z$.
+Note that because the density $p(Z, U)$ admits $p(Z)$ as a marginal, discarding the $U$'s from a Markov chain targeting $p(Z, U)$ yields draws from $p(Z)$.